baskuit/pinyon/src/state/readme.md

       }
       pkmn_psrng_init(&random, seed);
       this->prob = true;
-   }
+      // we set prob to 1 in the constructor since we currently do not have probs from engine. pre is working hard on this }

    Battle(const Battle &t) : battle_(t.battle_), random(t.random), result(t.result) // TODO
    {
       this->row_actions = t.row_actions;
       this->col_actions = t.col_actions;
+      // the base class `PerfectInfoState` is not called, so we don't automatically copy over is_terminal, etc
+      // however the only base data of any use is the actions, and we really only copy it because it cased a bug.
+Its not needed because in all searches you only copy a state to advance it, and then call apply_actions() and get_actions(), which overwrites everything else
    }

    void reseed (typename Types::PRNG &device) {
       engine::RBY::set_seed(battle_, device.uniform_64());
-   }
+      // we can check BattleTypes<> if we really want to confirm that the PRNG type is just prng }

    void get_actions()